Meeting Time: February 08, 2023 at 3:00pm EST

 • Default_avatar

-Anne Warnock over 1 year ago
+Anne Warnock almost 2 years ago

 Hello, I am for the ban.
 I live and own a small business in downtown.
 It is well documented where millions of these bags end up, and what impact they have on our wild/marine life, not to mention the contribution to greenhouse gasses and toxic overload to our air quality in the production.
 I also believe that the governing body is charge of such subjects, should turn their attention on the mega chains such as Walmart.
 It is a very common practice for shops in Europe to have reusable plastic shopping bags for sale at POP.
 I don’t believe a 10c charge will affect consumer spending!
 I see the ban as a momentous eco move for the better and I hope it passes!